University of Wisconsin–Madison

 • A short online questionnaire about your child’s development

-Consent will be requested to access your childs medical records for critical information including SMA diagnosis adn type, disease modifyin therpay recieved and adminstration date, and results form their earliest and most recent physical abilities assesment.
+Consent will be requested to access your child’s medical records for critical information including SMA diagnosis and type, disease modifying therapy received and administration date, and results from their earliest and most recent physical abilities assessment.

 Yes!
 Families with receive $50 for participating in the study and your child will be able to select a small toy (valued $15 or less).

 You will also receive a brief clinical summary of your child’s performance on all standardized assessments after the session.
-If your child scores below normal limits on any of our assessments, you will also receive recommendations and referral sources.
+If your child scores below age-level on any of our assessments, you will also receive recommendations and referral sources.

 Yes.
 Our testing rooms are fully wheelchair accessible, and we routinely accommodate medical equipment and extra caregivers in our testing space.